-expression become dissociated?
+What becomes of gesture-language correlations (see Table 1) when language expression become comprehension and dissociated?
 We might have expected gestural production (elicited or spontaneous) to pattern with levels of expressive language.
-Instead, several studies (including the factor analyses mentioned above) suggest that language comprehension "wins custody" of most gestural correlates (Bretherton & Bates, 1984; Bretherton et al., 1981; Bretherton, O'Connell, Shore, & Bates, 1984; Laudanna, Caselli, & Volterra, 1983).
-Indeed, the language-comprehension/ gesture-production factor is predictive of the eventual prognosis (on the group level) of "late talkers", defined as apparently normal infants between 18 and 24 months who are in the bottom 10th percentile for expressive language.
-Late talkers who are spared in both word comprehension and gesture production (both assessed under naturalistic conditions) tend to be "late bloomers", moving into the normal range in the next 12 to 24 months.
-By contrast, late talkers who also are delayed in word comprehension/gesture production tend to remain delayed, and some eventually qualify for a clinical diagnosis of language impairment (Thal & Tobias, 1992).
+Instead. several studies (including the factor analyses language mentioned above) suggest that comprehension "wins custody" of most gestural correlates (Bretherton & Bates, 1984; Bretherton et al., 1981; Bretherton, O'Connell, Shore, & Bates, 1984; Laudanna, Caselli, & Volterra, 1983).
+Indeed. languagethe comprehension/gesture-production factor is predictive of the eventual prognosis (on the group level) of 'late talkers', defined as apparently normal infants between 18-24 months who are in the bottom 10th percentile for expressive language.
+Late talkers who are spared in both word comprehension and gesture production (both assessed under naturalistic conditions) tend to be "late bloomers", moving into the normal range in the next 12-24 months.
+By contrast, late talkers delayed who are also in word comprehension/gesture production tend to remain delayed, and some eventually qualify for a clinical diagnosis of language impairment (Thal & Tobias, 1992).

-To confuse things even further, the nature and direction of these gesture/language correlations vary depending upon how both word comprehension and gestural production are measured (Bretherton & Bates, 1984; Bretherton et al., 1981; Bretherton et al., 1984; Shore et al., 1990).
+To confuse things even further, the nature and direction of these gesture/language correlations depending upon how word varv both comprehension and gestural production are measured (Bretherton & Bates, 1984; Bretherton et al., 1981; Bretherton et al., 1984; Shore et al., 1990).
 Specifically, the link between word comprehension and gesture production is most apparent when both of these skills are assessed in a strongly supporting context.
-This would include observations of both comprehension and gesture in naturalistic situations, or through parent report (which also is based on observations in context).
+This would include observations of both comprehension and gesture in naturalistic situations, or through parent report (which is also based on observations in context).
 Under these conditions, both word comprehension and gesture production can dissociate from word production.
-In contrast, when word comprehension and/or gesture production are assessed under experimental conditions, with little or no contextual support, then both of these modalities are once again strongly correlated with progress in expressive language.
+In contrast. when word comprehension and/or gesture production are assessed under experimental conditions, with little or no contextual support, then both of these modalities are once again strongly correlated with progress in expressive language.

-With regard to the relationship between word comprehension and word production, several studies have shown that the "vocabulary burst" (a non-linear acceleration in the growth of expressive language between 16-20 months) is accompanied by a synchronous "comprehension burst", evidenced in contextimpoverished preferential looking and picture-pointing tasks, and in event-related brain potentials to digitized auditory words (Goodman, 2001; Mills, Coffey-Corina, & Neville, 1997; Reznick & Goldfield, 1992; Zangl, Klarman, Thal, & Bates, 2001; see Taylor & Baldeweg, 2002, for a description of event-related brain potentials in a parallel special issue of Developmental Science on imaging methods).
+With regard to the relationship between word comprehension and word production, several studies have shown that the "vocabulary burst" (a non-linear acceleration in the growth of expressive language between 16-20 months) is accompanied by a synchronous "comprehension burst", evidenced in context-impoverished preferential looking and picture-pointing tasks, and in event-related brain potentials to digitized auditory words (Goodman, 2001; Mills, Coffey-Corina, & Neville, 1997; Reznick & Goldfield, 1992; Zangl, Klarman, Thal, & Bates, 2001; see Taylor & Baldeweg, 2002, for a description of event-related brain potentials in a parallel special issue of Developmental Science on imaging methods).
 In other words, comprehension and production of language do "travel together" in the early stages of development, but this link is most evident when comprehension is assessed with minimal contextual support.

-With regard to the relationship between gesture production and word production, several studies have asked children to imitate a gesture that they have never seen before (Bates, Thal, Whitesell, Fenson, & Oakes, 1989), and/or to reproduce familiar gestures without contextual support (e.g., a drinking gesture modeled empty-handed or with the wrong object, Bretherton & Bates, 1984; Bretherton et al., 1981; Bretherton et al., 1984).
-In these studies, significant positive correlations between numbers of gestures correctly produced and independent measures of language production are now observed.
-Hence, word production and gesture production also "travel together" in the early stages of development, but this relationship (like the relationship between expressive and receptive language) is evident when gesture is assessed with minimal contextual support.
+With regard to the relationship between gesture production and word production, several studies have asked children to imitate a gesture that they have never seen before (Bates, Thal, Whitesell, Fenson, & Oakes, 1989), and/or to reproduce familiar gestures without contextual support - e.g., a drinking gesture modeled empty-handed or with the wrong object -Bretherton & Bates, 1984; Bretherton et al., 1981; Bretherton et al., 1984.
+In these studies. significant positive correlations between numbers of gestures correctly produced and independent measures of language production are now Hence word production and gesture observed. production also "travel together" in the early stages of development, but this relationship (like the relationship between expressive and receptive language) is evident when gesture is assessed with minimal contextual support.